Core and recommended gear to take, including safety gear

 But before looking at my gear list, a minimalist camping list is a good way to really consider what you need and what you want.
 If I was heading out for just one or two nights, my gear list would likely match the following minimalist camping list.
 If I was to head out for five or more nights, it would probably be similar to what I took on my main trip down the lower Murray.

 A minimalist camping list:

 Most people probably couldn't live without their mobile phone.
 Add a solar panel and power bank if you want to be self-sufficient.

 My personal kit was a tad bigger!
-This list below may seem like a lot, but I could easily fit most of the items I used daily into the front hatch with a weeks food.
+This list below may seem like a lot, but I could easily fit most of the items I used daily into the front hatch with a week's worth of food.
 In the rear hatch I stored additional food, spare clothes and other infrequently used items.

 1 Worn once.
 These were more for emergencies if cold weather hit, especially after taking a swim.

 2 For the occasional shop and the 18 hour bus trip back to the car.

 3 Used for a windbreak and mozzie guard on a few occasions.
 If it was raining, I was in my paddle gear on the water, or in the tent.
 In saying that, this is a vital safety item in the alpine zone.